survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 ## Configuration Layouts

-In the book project, you will push all of our configuration to two files: *webpack.config.js* and *webpack.parts*.
+In the book project, you will push all of the configuration into two files: *webpack.config.js* and *webpack.parts*.
 The former contains higher level configuration while the latter lower level.
 It isolates us from webpack specifics, but it can also grow big.
 Fortunately, the chosen approach allows more layouts, and you can evolve it further.
 Consider the following directions.

 ### Split per Configuration Target